extremenetworks/Integrations/EfficientIP/README.md

 # Support
-_The software is provided as-is and neither [Extreme Networks](http://www.extremenetworks.com/) nor [Bell Computer-Netzwerke](http://www.bell.de/) has no obligation to provide maintenance, support, updates, enhancements, or modifications.
-Any support provided by [Extreme Networks](http://www.extremenetworks.com/) or [Bell Computer-Netzwerke](http://bell.de) is at its sole discretion._
+_The software is provided as-is and neither [Extreme Networks](http://www.extremenetworks.com/) nor [Bell Computer-Netzwerke GmbH](http://www.bell.de/) has no obligation to provide maintenance, support, updates, enhancements, or modifications.
+Any support provided by [Extreme Networks](http://www.extremenetworks.com/) or [Bell Computer-Netzwerke GmbH](http://bell.de) is at its sole discretion._

 Issues and/or bug fixes may be reported on [The Hub](https://community.extremenetworks.com/extreme).